 Improving the Board decision making process

-In most organisations a myriad of decisions are made everyday.
-In established organisations most of these are delegated to management to be made within a framework of pre-established policy, procedure and decision criteria.
+In most organisations, many important decisions are made every day.
+In established organisations most of these are delegated to the executive team to be made within a of pre-established corporate policy, procedure and decision criteria.

-Decisions that do get to the board level are likely to have strategic significance and be ‘material’ within the scale of the business.
-Decisions are also elevated to the board because they address matters that are complex, uncertain and carry significant risk.
-The mere fact that a decision appears on the board’s agenda should signify that a lot is at stake.
+Decisions that boards make are likely to have strategic significance and be ‘material’ within the scale of the organisation.
+Decisions are also introduced at a board meeting because boards address complex, uncertain issues that carry significant risk.
+The mere fact that decisions appear in front of the board should signify its importance.

-Decision-making at the board level typically follows a common pattern.
-To illustrate that let’s say there is a long-established operation that no longer appears to be the best use of the resources involved.
-It is of enough significance, however, that it requires a board decision to close it down.
-Management’s concern may have been expressed to the board in a preliminary way, but the board has not given it any concentrated attention.
+Effective decision making at the board member level typically follows a familiar pattern.
+To illustrate that let’s say there is a long-established operation that no longer appears to be the best use of corporate time and resources.
+However, It is of enough significance that it requires a board's decision to close it down.
+Management may have expressed their concern to the board in a preliminary way, but the board has not given it any concentrated attention.

-In the meantime, as it should, the management team has gone through an iterative evaluation process assessing a range of considerations.
-For the sake of this example, the team concluded that the operation should be closed down.
-The next step would be to put a paper with this recommendation to the board.
-In cases however, the management team’s conclusion will be suspect, having been badly affected by a range of cognitive biases.
+In the meantime, as it should, the management team has gone through an iterative evaluation process to review a range of considerations.
+For the sake of this example, the team concluded that the operation must be closed down.
+The next step would be to put a paper with this recommendation to the board of directors for discussion.
+However, In many cases, the team’s conclusion may be suspect, having been badly affected by different cognitive biases.

 These are described by Daniel Kahneman (of Thinking Fast and Slow fame) and two collaborators in a recent article.
-They point to problems like:
+They point to issues such as:

-Getting this kind of issue to the board typically involves the progressive development by managementof an ‘impression’ or ‘mental model’ of what the board’s final decision should be.
+Getting this kind of issue to the board of directors typically involves the progressive development by management of an ‘impression’ or ‘mental model’ of what the board decision should be.
 Unfortunately, this mental model is usually simpler and more coherent than the reality of the situation.
 Team members also bring a range of prior assumptions to bear on the information available.
 These assumptions influence the questions used to interrogate that information.
 As a consequence, it is increasingly likely that those prior assumptions will be confirmed.